yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Low_Power.rst

 This application note contains steps to enable low power support in BSP.

-AM62x has limited support for Low Power Mode (LPM) in current SDK release.
+AM62X has limited support for Low Power Mode (LPM) in current SDK release.
 Since not all peripheral drivers are updated to work across suspend/resume cycle, a cut-down version of DT file is provided with limited peripherals and cores enabled to demonstrate Suspend to RAM (S2R) capability.

 .. note::
-	Deep sleep is currently supported only on AM62x GP Devices and support for HS-FS, HS-SE is still under way.
+	Deep sleep is currently supported only on AM62X GP Devices and support for HS-FS, HS-SE is still under way.

 Supported low power mode:

-#. **Suspend to RAM (S2R):** All power domains are off except for wakeup domain that has wakeup co-processor (DM R5) running.
+#. **Suspend to RAM (S2R):** All power domains are off except for wake-up domain that has wake-up co-processor (DM R5) running.
 DDR is in self refresh.

 Switching to LPM demo dts
 -------------------------